The Non-cutoff Boltzmann Equation in Bounded Domains: L infty estimate for inflow boundary

 and

 respectively.
-Here $N,k_0>0$, $\Psi=\mu^{\frac{1}{2}}+\psi$ and $\vp=\vp_1+\vp_2$ are given.
-Note that $f_2$ has vanishing initial and inflow-boundary conditions.
+Here $N>0$, $\Psi=\mu^{\frac{1}{2}}+\psi$ and $\vp=\vp_1+\vp_2$ are given.
 The $L^2$ existences of solutions $f,f_1,f_2$ to the above three equations are given in Theorem \ref{weakfThm}.
 In fact, one can obtain the solutions $f,f_1$ to equations \eqref{linear1} and \eqref{linear1a} by using Theorem \ref{weakfThm}, respectively, and let $f_2=f-f_1$ to obtain the solution to equation \eqref{linear1b}.
 We will do the $L^\infty$ estimation of $f_1$ and $f_2$ separately in the next two subsections.
+Note that: \begin{itemize}[leftmargin=2em] \item the extra dissipation term $\<v\>^lf$ is only for the initial $L^\infty$ bound of $f_2$, and it doesn't contribute to the improved $L^\infty$ estimate of $f_1$ (the one used for the final $L^2$--$L^\infty$ estimate); \item $f_2$ has vanishing initial and inflow-boundary conditions; \item at the end of this Section, we will let $\eta\to0$ and obtain the $L^\infty$ estimate of the ``original" equation with any $\vpi\ge 0$. \end{itemize}